binaryage/totalfinder-web/reasons-to-buy.md

 ## You get tabbed browsing in Finder

-Finder works pretty well but tabs could really improve your daily workflows.
+Finder works pretty well but tabs could really improve your daily workflow.
 You already know how to use tabs from your web browser.
-It simply makes you more effective instantly.
+It simply makes you more efficient instantly.
 Also having tabbed Finder makes you look cool when you share your screen with your geeky Mac friends - that's guaranteed!

 ## Yes, it's Finder!
 You don't have to learn anything new